New Update: Boost Social Proof with Reviews & Automation

 Exit popups are another excellent way to reduce shopping cart abandonment.
 Exit-intent popups display your campaign when users are about to leave your website.
 This allows you to capture their attention right when they plan to abandon their shopping cart.

 You can use this moment to incentivize potential customers with your giveaway from the tip above.
-Or you could offer a coupon code or promotional discount to sweeten the deal.
+Or you could offer a coupon code, promotional discount, or reduced shipping charges to sweeten the deal.

 The easiest way to create an exit-intent popup is with OptinMonster.

 OptinMonster is the best lead generation software for small businesses.
-It helps you to encourage website visitors to take the actions you want them to on your site, such as:
+It helps you to encourage visitors of your eCommerce website to take the actions you want them to on your site, such as:

 It does this with optin campaigns, messages that appear on your site as popups, slide-in boxes, floating bars, and more.
 These messages have a call-to-action (CTA) that prompts users to follow through with the action you want them to take.

-By using OptinMonster’s exit-intent popups, you can convince hesitant users to go through with their purchase at a critical moment in their journey.
+By using OptinMonster’s exit-intent popups, you can convince hesitant users to go through with their purchase at a critical moment in the customer journey.

 Want to learn more about OptinMonster?
 Check out this post, Is OptinMonster Worth It?
 An Extensive Review.